Endorsers of Women's Empowerment Principles

-Below are additional companies we are pleased to hold in our fund portfolios that have also endorsed the Women’s Empowerment Principles.
+Below are additional companies we are pleased to hold in our funds that have also endorsed the Women’s Empowerment Principles.

 - Levi-Strauss & Co.
 (0.6%***)